Mesothelioma Grief Counseling

 You can also seek help from a counselor if your symptoms of grief are severe and long-lasting (complicated grief) or if you think you may be suffering from depression.

-Researchers studying grief associated with families of patients who died of malignant pleural mesothelioma in Japan found that 19% of family members experienced depression and 15% complicated grief.
+Researchers studying grief associated with families of patients who died of malignant pleural mesothelioma in Japan found that 19% of family members experienced depression and 15% had complicated grief.

 Additionally, the researchers found that family members were more likely to be depressed or suffer from complicated grief when: